-NURS 7490C, Primary Care of Children III Clinical Practice Nancy Banasiak This course provides clinical experience in advanced pediatric primary care and management, including work with complex families.
-The student provides health care for children over the course of the year in the Primary Care Center, Yale New Haven Hospital, and at selected pediatric primary care sites in the community.
+NURS 7490a, Primary Care of Children III Clinical Practice Jennifer Hill

+This course provides clinical experience in advanced pediatric primary care and management, including work with complex families.
+The student provides health care for children over the course of the year at selected pediatric primary care sites in the community.
 Required of all pediatric nurse practitioner primary care students in the final year.
-Five hours weekly in a clinical setting, eight hours per term of observation, and fifteen hours of clinical conference.
+Five hours of clinical practice per week (75.5 hours) and fifteen hours of clinical conference.
 Prerequisite: NURS 7470.
 2 Course cr